grafana/loki/docs/sources/installation/tanka.md

 ## Deploying

-Download and install the Loki and Promtail module using `jb`:
+Download and install the Loki and Promtail module using `jb` (version v0.4.0 or a more recent version):

 ```bash
 go get -u github.com/jsonnet-bundler/jsonnet-bundler/cmd/jb